Harkat-ul-Jihad al-Islami

 It has been the most active in the South Asian countries of Pakistan, Bangladesh and India since the early 1990s.
-The militant organisation has been designated as a terrorist group by India, Israel, New Zealand, United Kingdom, United States and its Bangladesh branch was banned in Bangladesh in 2005.
+The militant organisation has been designated as a terrorist group by India, Israel, New Zealand, United Kingdom, United States and Bangladesh when its Bangladesh branch was banned in 2005.

 The operational commander of HuJI, Ilyas Kashmiri, was killed in a US drone strike in South Waziristan on 4 June 2011.
 He was linked to the 13 February 2010 bombing of a German bakery in Pune.
 A statement was released soon after the attack which claimed to be from Kashmiri; it threatened other cities and major sporting events in India.
 A local Taliban commander named Shah Sahib was named as Kashmiri's successor.

 History

 HuJI or HJI was formed in 1984, during the Soviet–Afghan War, by Fazlur Rehman Khalil and Qari Saifullah Akhtar.
-Khalil later broke away to form his own group, Harkat-ul-Ansar (HuA), which became the most feared militant organisation in Kashmir.
-This group would later re-form as Harkat-ul-Mujahideen (HuM), when HuA was banned by the United States in 1997.
+Khalil later broke away to form his own group, Harkat-ul-Ansar (HuA), which became a highly feared militant organisation in Kashmir.
+This group would later re-form as Harkat-ul-Mujahideen (HuM), when HuA was blacklisted by the United States in 1997.

-HuJI first limited its operations in Afghanistan to defeat the Communists, but after the Soviets retreated, the organisation exported jihad to the Indian state of Jammu and Kashmir.
-HuJI's influence expanded into Bangladesh when the Bangladesh unit was established in 1992, with direct assistance from Osama bin Laden.
+HuJI first mainly operated in Afghanistan to fight the Soviets, but after the Soviets retreated, the organisation also started operating in Jammu and Kashmir.
+HuJI's influence expanded into Bangladesh when the Bangladeshi branch of the organisation was established in 1992, with direct assistance from Osama bin Laden.

 Ideology

-The organisation along with other jihadists groups such as Harkat-ul-Mujahideen, Jaish-e-Mohammed, Al-Qaeda & Lashkar-e-Taiba had similar motivations and goals.Harkat-ul-Jihad al-Islami and Harkat-ul-Mujahideen were both strongly backed by the Taliban,Al-Qaeda & therefore the group professed Taliban-style fundamentalist Islam The organisation aims to spread Radical Islamist ideology to liberate the Kashmir, Afghanistan, Palestine & the rest of Islamic lands from the clutches of the enemies of Islam & enforce Sharia law in Muslim majority areas.
+The organisation along with other jihadist terrorist groups such as Harkat-ul-Mujahideen, Jaish-e-Mohammed, Al-Qaeda & Lashkar-e-Taiba had similar motivations and goals.
+Harkat-ul-Jihad al-Islami and Harkat-ul-Mujahideen were both strongly backed by the Taliban, Al-Qaeda & therefore the group professed Taliban-style fundamentalist Islamist ideology.
+The organisation aims to spread Radical Islamist ideology, to take over Kashmir, Afghanistan, Palestine & the rest of Muslim majority lands from what they claim to be "enemies of Islam" and enforce their extremist interpretations of Sharia in all of the mentioned regions.

 Activities in Bangladesh

-In the 1990s, the training for these recruits was given in the hilly areas of Chittagong and Cox's Bazar.
+In the 1990s, HuJI gave recruitment training near the hilly areas of Chittagong and Cox's Bazar.

-Later on, members of the group made an attempt on the life of Shamsur Rahman, the liberal poet in January 1999.
-HuJi claimed responsibility for the 2001 Ramna Batamul bombings, which killed 10 people.
-A member of the suicide squad of HuJi also died.
-Committed to establishing an Islamic rule, HuJI was the prime suspect in a scheme to assassinate the Prime Minister of Bangladesh Sheikh Hasina in the year 2000.
+Later on, members of the organisation committed an attack on Shamsur Rahman, a Bangladeshi poet in January 1999.
+The organisation claimed responsibility for the 2001 Ramna Batamul bombings, where 10 people were killed.
+The organisation was also the prime suspect in a plot to assassinate the former Prime Minister of Bangladesh Sheikh Hasina in the year 2000.
 In October 2005, it was officially banned by the government of Bangladesh.
-The group has been condemned by Islamist groups such as the Hefazat-e-Islam Bangladesh.
+The group has been condemned by various Islamist groups such as the Hefazat-e-Islam Bangladesh.